How to (Correctly) Pack Everything When Moving to a New Home

 Disorganization and clutter occur naturally in most homes over time.
 As households buy more things, they might accumulate more possessions than they know what to do with.
 Items that would ideally be placed together in the home end up far apart, which can be inefficient.

 Focusing on packing items by category makes it possible to unpack items and store them in a way that makes sense.
 Of course, there can be further categorization by room using this method (e.g. "Living Room Electronics") — the goal is to simply pack things correctly, reduce unnecessary damage to valuables, and to stay organized.
 This type of packing takes time and effort.
-Following these tips can help ensure that your home will be organized after your relocation.
+If you've just bought a home in Durango, following these tips can help ensure that your home will be organized after your relocation.

 Table of Contents